Mara Jeffress, Ph.D.

 “ Identification of putative mefloquine resistance genes P. falciparum” - May 2004

-“ Identification of genes that affect sensitivity to the antimalarial drug mefloquine” - March 2003
+“ Idenification of genes that affect sensitivity to the antimalrial drug mefloquine” - March 2003

-“ Identifying genes which affect sensitivity to the antimalarial drug mefloquine” - March 2001
+“ Idenifying genes which affect sensitivity to the antimalrial drug mefloquine” - March 2001

 “ A yeast screen for P. falciparum mefloquine resistance genes”